Cool Stuff in Paris Cool Stuff in Paris

 The Statue of Liberty in Paris

-There are not one but two Statues of Liberty in Paris, as well as a few other Statue of Liberty-related sculptures and models.
-Of course, the Statue of Liberty was a gift from the people of France to the United States, created by Frédéric Bartholdi, starting in 1870, completed in 1884, and dedicated in New York Harbor 1886.
-Here's where you can visit the Statue of Liberty in Paris...
+There are (at least!) three Statues of Liberty in Paris, as well as a few other Statue of Liberty-related sculptures and models.
+Of course, the Statue of Liberty was a gift from the people of France to the United States, created by Frédéric Bartholdi, starting in 1870, completed in 1884, and dedicated in New York Harbor 1886 (thanks, Wikipedia).
+Here's where you can visit the various Statues of Liberty in Paris...

 The Statue of Liberty in the Luxembourg Gardens